 Though the findings were statistically significant p>.05* (for non-stats people – that is really good), there were several caveats that make comparing Christian and Muslim recruitment to be like comparing apples to oranges – well maybe lemons to oranges.
 But the fact is, we can do better than we currently are.

 Taken from “#1 A Weird Question for You” by Frank Preston.
-Frank writes at Media2Movements.org and his work is used in our Foundations of New Media Strategy Course.
+Frank writes at Media2Movements.org and his work is used in our Foundations of Media to Movements Course.

 Great insight about the pull and push system.

 I think the gospel will increase more when we apply both systems, then only pull system.

 But I will need more training on how to join the pull & push media ministry.

 Pretty interesting, I must say.
 I mean, the push and pull strategies you highlighted.
 I did a mini research on the use of social media for global evangelism a little over 2 years ago and I found that most Christian ministries mostly use their internet/social media outlets as means to inform visitors about their activities and “products”. (i.e. push) while a few others create links on their landing page for those seeking salvation to follow for more details. (i.e. pull).
 I would say both options are very important and should form a core strategy for designing social media evangelism plans, if we are to reach “all nations” with the gospel.
 Note that “all nations” actually means, “every man’s world”.
 God bless you